Thamir-73/ideagnUpdated/source/_posts/definitions.md

 And even though you might nod along and say, “yeah, I know this already”, but people often don’t act upon this too much.

-I’ll give you a very proximal example, that I see present in people’s consciousness subconsciously.
+There is a very proximal example, that I see some people enact in, subconsciously.

-You’ll see some people tell you, I don’t have beliefs, I only hold/have ideas, without having beliefs,
+So some people tell you, I don’t have beliefs, I only hold/have ideas, without having beliefs,

 but if you dig a bit deeper into what they mean by beliefs, and what the actual word means, you’ll see them the utmost proponents of a belief system (which is inescapable, anyways).